 2. Changing community attitudes

-Big Sisters also work to change parental attitudes and garner their support for education, encouraging them to prioritise their daughters’ schooling over domestic work and marriage.
+Big Sisters also worked to change parental attitudes and garner their support for education, encouraging them to prioritise their daughters’ schooling over domestic work and marriage.

-Alongside the Big Sisters, we’ve recruited and trained 426 adult champions – volunteers who work to challenge long-entrenched prejudices against girls and convince the wider community of the value of female education.
+Alongside the Big Sisters, we recruited and trained 426 adult champions – volunteers who work to challenge long-entrenched prejudices against girls and convince the wider community of the value of female education.

 3. Strengthening education for all

-Specialist volunteers work with headteachers and local government officials, strengthening the capacity of parent-teacher associations and school management committees, and developing school improvement plans – so improving the inclusivity and quality of education for all children, not just the Little Sisters.
+Specialist volunteers worked with headteachers and local government officials, strengthening the capacity of parent-teacher associations and school management committees, and developing school improvement plans – improving the inclusivity and quality of education for all children, not just the Little Sisters.

-Finally, international expert volunteers are embedded within government institutions – including the Ministry of Education, Science and Technology – supporting their Nepali colleagues to build on educational best practice from around the world.
+Finally, international expert volunteers were embedded within government institutions – including the Ministry of Education, Science and Technology – supporting their Nepali colleagues to build on educational best practice from around the world.

-We are contributing to ongoing education system development by sharing data from the project with key stakeholders, and supporting policymakers to introduce our innovative activities into schools across the country.
+We have contributed to ongoing education system development by sharing data from the project with key stakeholders, and supporting policymakers to introduce our innovative activities into schools across the country.

 “I got training in life skills”

-It’s not just the girls themselves who are benefiting from the project: Big Sisters also report feeling more confident, and better equipped to express themselves, since becoming mentors and receiving VSO-led training.
+It’s not just the girls themselves who are benefiting from the project: Big Sisters also reported feeling more confident, and better equipped to express themselves, since becoming mentors and receiving VSO-led training.